Are Eggs Healthy?

 Yes, they are good because;

-- They are a good source of phosphorus and potassium too
+- Are a good source of phosphorus and potassium too

-- They are particularly low in fats, high in proteins, great for athletes
+- Have low fats, high proteins, and are great for athletes

 Too much of a good thing isn’t good either, so, they are bad because;

-- The yolk contains fat too, it’s the fattiest part of the egg
+- It contains fat too, it’s the fattiest part of the egg

-- The yolk isn’t that good for people suffering from cholesterol
+- It isn’t that good for people suffering from cholesterol

 - Some studies have shown, in some cases heart disease might be triggered due to eggs